Oriental rug: 13th–14th century: The Konya and Fostat fragments; findings from Tibetan monasteries

 In the early fourteenth century, Marco Polo wrote about the central Anatolian province of "Turcomania" in his account of his travels:

 "The other classes are Greeks and Armenians, who reside in the cities and fortified places, and gain their living by commerce and manufacture.
 The best and handsomest carpets in the world are wrought here, and also silks of crimson and other rich colours.
 Amongst its cities are those of Kogni, Kaisariah, and Sevasta."

 Coming from Persia, Polo travelled from Sivas to Kayseri.
 Abu'l-Fida, citing Ibn Sa'id al-Maghribi refers to carpet export from Anatolian cities in the lte 13th century: “That's where Turkoman carpets are made, which are exported to all other countries”.
-He and the Moroccan merchant Ibn Battuta mention Aksaray as a major rug weaving center in the early-to-mid-14th century.
+He and the Moroccan explorer Ibn Battuta mention Aksaray as a major rug weaving center in the early-to-mid-14th century.

 Pile woven Turkish carpets were found in Konya and Beyşehir in Turkey, and Fostat in Egypt, and were dated to the 13th century, which corresponds to the Anatolian Seljuq Period (1243–1302).
 Eight fragments were found in 1905 by F.R.
 Martin in the Alâeddin Mosque in Konya, four in the Eşrefoğlu Mosque in Beyşehir in Konya province by R.M.
 Riefstahl in 1925.
 More fragments were found in Fostat, today a suburb of the city of Cairo.